tinode/chat/docs/API.md

       ims: "2015-10-06T18:07:30.038Z" // timestamp, "if modified since" - return
               // public and private values only if at least one of them has been
-              // updated after the stated timestamp, optional
+              // updated after the stated timestamp, optional },

-    },

     // Optional parameters for {get what="sub"}
     sub: {
       ims: "2015-10-06T18:07:30.038Z", // timestamp, "if modified since" - return
-              // public and private values only if at least one of them has been
-              // updated after the stated timestamp, optional
+              // only those subscriptions which have been modified after the stated
+              // timestamp, optional
       user: "usr2il9suCbuko", // string, return results for a single user,
                             // any topic other than 'me', optional
       topic: "usr2il9suCbuko", // string, return results for a single topic,
                             // 'me' topic only, optional
       limit: 20 // integer, limit the number of returned objects },